RCmags/ServoFlappingControl/README.md

 The _rudder channel (4)_ is used to assymetrically vary the amplitude of the wings.

 ## Schematics
 __Nano__: While the program was written for an Arduino Nano, it should be compatible with similar boards.
-If you don't want to use tail servos, simply remove them from the circuit and disable their code using the _parameters.h_ file.
+If you don't use tail servos, simply remove them from the circuit and disable their code using the _parameters.h_ file.

 <p align="center">
 <img src = "images/diagrams/nano/schematic-nano.png" width = "80%">